 Drawbacks of Cedar Wood

-When using cedar wood, we should forewarn you of the following disadvantages:
+When using cedar wood, I should forewarn you of the following disadvantages:

 To give an insight into cedar’s compressive and bending strengths, here is its comparison with aspen wood, which has a tight grained.